LostArtefacts/TR-Rando/Resources/Documentation/ENEMIES.md

 * RXTechFlameLad is hostile to Lara in any level that falls on Meteorite Cavern's sequence.
 * Crash site Mercenary and RXTechFlameLad will fight each other.
 The Mercenary always wins.
 * Raptors (288) will attack any other enemy, other than other raptors, unless Lara is the closest target.
+* The T-rex will only ever appear in Caves of Kaliya when _No Restrictions_ mode is enabled.

 ## Spawn Points